hagax8/arabidopsis_viz/README.md

-## Clustering and Classification of Arabidopsis genomes using t-SNE and GTM (Generative Topographic Mapping)
+## Clustering of Arabidopsis genomes using t-SNE and GTM (Generative Topographic Mapping)

 ### Requirements
 The following python packages are required: